-Double, semidouble, or single roselike flowers in bright orange, yellow, or red over long season (spring to late summer) if dead blooms are removed.
-Handsome foliage, with leaves divided into many leaflets; evergreen except in coldest winters.
+Double, semidouble, or single roselike flowers in bright orange, yellow, or red over a long season (spring to late summer) if dead blooms are removed.
+Handsome foliage, with leaves divided into many leaflets; evergreen except in the coldest winters.
 Good in borders and for cut flowers.
 Ordinary garden soil; need good drainage.
 Grow from seed sown in early spring, or divide plants in autumn or early spring.Geum chiloense

 Dependable selection typical of the species.

 Plant is 1 ft. tall and 2 ft. wide; has lilac blooms and resists mildew.